High-dimensional maximum-entropy phase space tomography using normalizing flows: Numerical experiments

 \section{Numerical experiments}

 The following numerical experiments demonstrate that MENT-Flow solutions approach MENT solutions in 2D phase space.
-Subsequent experiments demonstrate that MENT-Flow can fit complicated 6D phase space distributions to large measurement sets in reasonable time and that entropic regularization keeps the reconstruction close to the prior distribution.
-We tended to use ground-truth distributions without linear interplane correlations and simple transformations rather than realistic accelerator models.\footnote{Equivalently, we assume we know the covariance matrix $\vect{\Sigma} = \langle \vect{x}\vect{x}^T \rangle = \vect{V}\vect{V}^T$ and reconstruct the distribution in normalized coordinates $\vect{x}_n = \vect{V}^{-1}\vect{x}$ by setting $\mathcal{M}_k \rightarrow \mathcal{M}_k \vect{V}$.
+Subsequent experiments demonstrate that MENT-Flow can fit complicated 6D phase space distributions to large measurement sets in reasonable time and that entropic regularization keeps the reconstruction close to the prior.
+To simplify the examples, we focused on linear phase space transformations rather than more realistic accelerator models.
+We also tended to use ground-truth distributions without linear interplane correlations, highlighting nonlinear features.\footnote{Equivalently, we assume we know the covariance matrix $\vect{\Sigma} = \langle \vect{x}\vect{x}^T \rangle = \vect{V}\vect{V}^T$, where $\mathbf{V}$ is a symplectic matrix, and reconstruct the distribution in normalized coordinates $\vect{x}_n = \vect{V}^{-1}\vect{x}$ by setting $\mathcal{M}_k \rightarrow \mathcal{M}_k \vect{V}$.
 The covariance matrix is usually overdetermined by the measurements---for example, three measurements determine the $2 \times 2$ covariance matrix---so that all distributions that fit the data share the same covariance matrix.
-In these cases it is reasonable to fit the covariance matrix first.} We also chose to maximize the entropy relative to a Gaussian prior distribution ($\rho_*(\vect{x})$) and used a Gaussian base distribution, making the maximum-entropy flow a linear transformation.\footnote{A Gaussian prior may be a reasonable choice for accelerator applications: the prior has no interplane dependence and can expand to approximate a uniform distribution; (ii) any known elements of the $n \times n$ covariance matrix can be used to define the Gaussian prior; (iii) beams are typically clustered in phase space and approximately Gaussian at equilibrium; (iv) a Gaussian prior can be used to limit the beam size in dimensions that are weakly constrained by the data; and (v) the relative entropy has a maximum of zero.} All training and analysis code is available in an online repository \cite{Hoover_2024_zenodo}.
+In these cases, it is reasonable to fit the covariance matrix first.} We chose to maximize the entropy relative to a Gaussian prior.\footnote{A Gaussian prior may be a reasonable choice for accelerator applications: (i) the prior has no interplane dependence and can expand to approximate a uniform distribution; (ii) any known elements of the $n \times n$ covariance matrix can be used to define the Gaussian prior; (iii) beams are typically clustered in phase space and approximately Gaussian at equilibrium; (iv) a Gaussian prior can be used to limit the beam size in dimensions that are weakly constrained by the data.} The flow's base distribution is also a Gaussian, so the entropy penalty pushes the flow toward an identity or scaling transformation.

+Our normalizing flow architecture is described in the previous section.
+The flow consists of five layers.
+Each layer is an autoregressive transformation, where the 1D transformation along each dimension is a rational-quadratic spline with 20 knots; the function values and derivatives at the knots are parameterized by a masked neural network with 3 hidden layers of 64 hidden units.
+Note that increasing the model size should \textit{not} lead to overfitting since we train via maximum entropy, not maximum likelihood.